acamilo/RobotInterfaceBoard/README.md

 1 and 3 -  these are used to program the device and are serial port pins.

+2 is a Strapping Pin on GPIO

+## Output Only Pins

+13 and 15 are Output only

 ## Input Only pins

 34-39 are input only.
 They have no output modes at all.
 Analog input and digital input are availible.